google/zetasql/docs/functions-and-operators.md

 **Description**

-Calculates the principal value of the arc tangent of Y/X using the signs of the two arguments to determine the quadrant.
+Calculates the principal value of the inverse tangent of Y/X using the signs of the two arguments to determine the quadrant.
 The return value is in the range [-&pi;,&pi;].
-The behavior of this function is further illustrated in <a href="#special_atan2">the table below</a>.
+The behavior of this function is further illustrated in
+<a href="#special_atan2">the table below</a>.

 <a name="special_atan2"></a>
 #### Special cases for `ATAN2()`